Locations:

 How are premature atrial contractions treated?

-Most of the time, you don’t need treatment for premature atrial contractions unless your symptoms are bad or happen regularly.
-Your provider can treat the cause if they find one.
+Most of the time, you don’t need treatment for PACs.
+They usually go away on their own.
+But if your symptoms are bad or happen regularly, your healthcare provider can treat the cause.

 Your provider may treat your premature atrial contractions with: